How Many Hours Should You Study Per Day?

 Concrete guidelines for different scenarios

-Based on research and practical experience, here are specific recommendations:
+Based on research and practical experience, here are specific recommendations for different academic situations.
+These aren't arbitrary numbers—they're calibrated to maximize learning while respecting cognitive limits.

 Regular semester